 The search queries used by the Shoppers can be identified as the phrases having two to three words, most of which are comparison words such as ‘best’, ‘cheap’, ‘online reviews’ etc. Such keywords manage to earn a decent traffic and also raise the conversion rates.

 In this case, you can make use of descriptive terms referring to the product or service.
 You can further impress the Shoppers, while offering them comparisons with the products from competitive brands and some additional third-party testimonials.
 After all this is what the shoppers are looking for, to make the final purchase decision.
 When you respond to the Shopper’s data gathering needs, you are actually taking a step towards converting the Shoppers to Buyers.
 If not converting then at least you can grab some information and guess when they are planning to buy.
 Providing limited period offers will help in doing so.

 When compared to Browsers and Shoppers, Buyers are the most loved category for advertisers.
 They are always looking for a specific product or service.
 As soon as they find something that meets their choice, they go ahead with the purchase.
 They already clear with what they want and hence they do not invest much time in search.
 In fact, they spend maximum time over the vendor’s website.

 They type phrases that contain four or more words and prefer referring to exact products.
-Sometimes they even specify the SKUs or model numbers so search for what they are looking for, at the earliest.
-No matter is you use intimidating, emotional or impulsive appeal, it is going to work out anyhow as the Buyers have already made their mind and ready to make the final purchase.
+Sometimes they even specify the SKUs or model numbers, so search for what they are looking for, at the earliest.
+No matter if you use intimidating, emotional or impulsive appeal, it is going to work out anyhow as the Buyers have already made their mind and ready to make the final purchase.
 All that they want is a sudden push to make the purchase.
 You can offer them the much-needed push in the form of promotional offers or phrases such as fast shipping, high quality and low price etc.